-Clostridium botulinum (C. botulinum) is a gram-positive, anaerobic, spore-forming bacterium that produces botulinum neurotoxin.
-Botulinum neurotoxin is divided into 7 toxin serotypes, of which 4 serotypes: A, B, E, F cause poisoning in humans in very small amounts of 25 - 50 ng.
-In Vietnam, from 2020 to present, 12 cases of poisoning due to C. botulinum have been recorded with about 100 patients and 20 deaths.
-The standard method for determining BoNT toxin is to test on mice [6].
-However, in the past 20 years, this method has been less used due to the problem of using live animals for experiments, the alternative tests are ELISA, anaerobic culture and molecular biological tests.
-In 2001, Lindström et al. [1] developed a multiplex PCR method using 4 primer pairs simultaneously to detect genes encoding toxins A, B, E, F [2].
-In the same year 2001, the US Food and Drug Administration (FDA) also issued a handbook on PCR standards for detecting C. botulinum bacteria [20], these two studies are considered the premise for later works using multiplex PCR to detect toxin genes [2].
-However, the target gene fragment amplified by the primer pairs used in these two studies was long, and could not cover all subtypes of the recently described serotypes [9].
-Due to the genetic diversity, specifically as reported by Pillai et al. in 2024, the A-G types differed by 24 - 42% at the nucleotide level, so the research team developed a multiplex PCR method with the aim of simultaneous, specific and high-coverage detection of all 4 toxin genes of C. botulinum bacteria with a time of more than 1 hour and 30 minutes for the detection of all 4 toxin-encoding genes.
+Clostridium botulinum is a gram-positive, anaerobic, spore-forming bacterium that produces botulinum neurotoxin.
+Botulinum neurotoxin is divided into 7 toxin serotypes, of which 4 serotypes-A, B, E, and F- cause poisoning in humans in very small amounts of 25-50 ng.
+In Vietnam, from 2020 to the present, 12 cases of poisoning due to C. botulinum have been recorded, with about 100 patients and 20 deaths.
+The standard method for determining BoNT toxin is the mouse bioassay [6].
+However, in the past 20 years, this method has been less used due to the issue of using live animals for experiments; the alternative tests are ELISA, anaerobic culture, and molecular biological tests.
+In 2001, Lindström et al. [1] developed a multiplex PCR method using 4 primer pairs to simultaneously detect the genes encoding toxins A, B, E, and F [2].
+In the same year, 2001, the United States Food and Drug Administration (FDA) also issued a handbook on PCR standards for detecting C. botulinum bacteria [20].
+These two studies are considered the premise for later works using multiplex PCR to detect toxin genes [2].
+However, the target gene fragment amplified by the primer pairs used in these two https://doi.org/10.47866/2615-9252/vjfc.4459

-^{}Corresponding author: Bao Yen Pham (E-mail: yenpb@vnu.edu.vn) https://doi.org/10.47866/2615-9252/vjfc.4459
+^{}Corresponding author: Bao Yen Pham (E-mail: yenpb@vnu.edu.vn)